tModLoader/tModLoader/MigrationGuide_1.4.5.md

 * Shaders no longer need to declare every possible input, missing inputs will be ignored now.
 * Dungeon generation has changed.
 Multiple dungeons can now generate under some secret seeds.
 Most dungeon related fields that used to be static fields in `Terraria.WorldBuilding.GenVars` are now instance fields in `Terraria.GameContent.Generation.Dungeon.DungeonGenVars`, accessed through the `GenVars.CurrentDungeonGenVars` property to access the data for the currently generating dungeon index.
   * For example: `GenVars.dungeonSide` -> `GenVars.CurrentDungeonGenVars.dungeonSide`.
 Many of the fields have been renamed or have changed meaning, it would be wise to study the decompiled code if in doubt about any of the changes.
+* Town NPCs who are homeless have a new "Housing" button that displays their "NoHome" dialogue as well as a hint on what valid housing is.
+The hint text can be customized through the localization file.
+If the key `Mods.ModName.NPCs.NPCName.HousingText.HousingRequirements` exists, it will automatically be used over the default text.

 ## Renamed, Moved, or Removed Members